 ŁUKASZ: So the name originally came from the fact that we just couldn’t come up with a good name.
 Then one evening we just said, “it just eats data, it nom noms the data.”
 And it’s stuck for the last few years.
 We’re rebranding and changing the name by the end of the year.
 But that’s the origin story.

 SD: Why did you get into the feedback business?

 ŁUKASZ: The original idea came from my cofounder Sofia.
 We worked together at Geckoboard here in London, where she was running the Growth and Marketing team.
 And she had a very simple problem: where could we look at all Geckoboard’s feedback from different sources?

-They were using Zendesk for support, Intercom for in-app messaging, and Delighted for NPS.
+They were using Zendesk for support, Intercom for in-app messaging, and Delighted for customer surveys.
 Turns out it was impossibly hard to get all of the data in one place.
 So there was no easy answer to the question, “What are our customers saying about us?”